Travel Our Trails…

 Sip and sample your way along the historic Wine & Ale Trail.
 Explore wineries, wine bars, and craft breweries located in fascinating structures, such as a former mortuary, a turn of the century bank and a 1800s era Carrousel District building.
 All feature live music.
 Don’t forget to ask for Shawshank Redemption themed wines and beer; they make great souvenirs and gifts.
 See the Dining section for a complete listing.
 Make it a weekend and explore them all!

 Mansfield is no stranger to paranormal activity and has been featured on multiple ghost hunting shows.
-Hunt on your own or accompany a professional ghost hunter through any one of our five documented haunted sites.
+Hunt on your own or accompany a professional ghost hunter through any one of our six documented haunted sites.
 The Ohio State Reformatory offers dozens of public and private haunts.
 Malabar Farm State Park features the real-life tragic story of Ceely Rose.
 The artifacts in the Mansfield Fire Museum make the spirits come alive.
 Walking through the Bissman Building after dark you might see little Ruthie or the decapitated form of a former employee.

 Find the adventure that’s just right for you.
 The Richland B&O Trail is a paved 18.4 mile-route connecting Mansfield, Lexington, Bellville, and Butler.
 At the northern end of the trail, you can find the 5.7-mile Mansfield City Bike Loop.
 Hike from Malabar Farm State Park to the Mohican State Memorial Forest along the primitive hills of the Clear Fork Valley Scenic Trail.